 Read more from the Insurance Commissioner's office: https://www.insurance.wa.gov/health-insurance-and-coronavirus-covid-19-…

 I don't have insurance.
-What are my options if I need to be tested for COVID-19?
+What are my options?

 -- Cascade Medical offers a community financial assistance program, as well as payment plan options.
 Read more: https://cascademedical.org/financial-assistance

--- Washington Healthplanfinder opened a special enrollment period.
-If you need help finding a health insurance plan that fits your situation, call Cascade Medical at (509) 548-5815 and we will connect you with one of our bilingual insurance navigators.
+-- If you need help finding a health insurance plan that fits your situation, call Cascade Medical at (509) 548-5815 and we will connect you with one of our bilingual insurance navigators.
+We can also help you navigate Washington Healthplanfinder, which offers enrollment for life-changing events, including change of employment.

 Is Upper Valley Mend offering Free Clinic?